 For the 2P-3P TSA, QPOs are required during active dredging to monitor tailings migration and deposition.
-These QPOs are included in the current operation, maintenance, and surveillance (OMS) manual (FRO 2020a) and would only be required to be followed during active dredging.
+The 3 Pit Causeway QPOs were established by FRO (2021) and were only required to be monitored during mine out of tailings from 3PN which was completed in August 2022.

-3.0 OPERATIONS AND CONSTRUCTION DURING THE 2020/2021 REPORTING PERIOD
+3.0 OPERATIONS AND CONSTRUCTION DURING THE 2021/2022 REPORTING PERIOD